igb driver mbuf allocation problems on multicore machines aka Could not setup receive structures

 There's only 2 references for the use of loader.conf.local in combination with kern.ipc.nmbclusters on the forum and the other reference noted as the location as a modification required for squid package tuning and where only found by explicitly searching for loader.conf.local and kern.ipc.nmbclusters, and did not turn up in the top results for just loader.conf and kern.ipc.nmbclusters.

 References from http://doc.pfsense.org/index.php/Booting_Options indicate the use of loader.conf, but it's not until http://doc.pfsense.org/index.php/Boot_Troubleshooting that loader.conf.local is indicated to be used, but without explanation as to why one may want do that.

 For all intensive purposes, it may be safer for pfSense to leave loader.conf alone, and in turn write it's machine-specific settings to loader.conf.local instead of breaking existing conventions, or even better, have a pfSense specific conf that can get sucked in trough updated loader and support scripts that don't interfere with loader.conf and loader.conf.local intended use.

 Another consideration may be to have a new section under advanced that let's people provide additional boot options required and have them written out to loader.conf along with the pfSense specific values so that it's not necessary to introduce those changes with manual edits.

-#5 Updated by Jim Pingle over 7 years ago
+#5 Updated by Jim Pingle almost 8 years ago

 All that has been discussed at length (and not on an unrelated ticket), it was much easier to leave loader.conf.local for users to use.
 It's been mentioned in several areas, but perhaps the docs need updating.
 If you want to discuss it further, use the other ticket.
 It's still not related to this one.